Why Now Is the Right Time to Become an Angel Investor

 - Working Theory Angels: Angel investor and startup ecosystem veteran Rachael Neumann started Working Theory Angels with the dual purpose of driving more private capital into the early stage startups by increasing the quantity and quality of angel investors.
 Working Theory Angels helps investors build the competence and confidence to make quality decisions that lead to best-in-class outcomes for investors, founders, and the ecosystem at large.

-- Archangel VC: Archangel will formalise an existing group of angels to formally establish a new Angel Network in Victoria which will include High Net Worth individuals and Family Offices, and also attract new investors to access deal flow through a syndicated structure.
+- Archangel: Archangel will formalise an existing group of angels to formally establish a new Angel Network in Victoria which will include High Net Worth individuals and Family Offices, and also attract new investors to access deal flow through a syndicated structure.

 - Angel Partners: Angel Partners will establish a new Angel Network in Victoria, targeting emerging professionals and recently successful startup founders to collectively invest in early-stage technology companies through a syndicated structure.